CodePushGo/website/src/content/blog/en/automated-consent-tracking-for-capacitor-apps.md

 To wrap up the detailed setup and management process, here's a quick overview.
 Automated consent tracking requires strict adherence to privacy regulations, secure data handling, and efficient [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/).

 Success hinges on accurate technical execution combined with fast update deployment.
-Tools like Capgo support this approach, achieving an impressive 82% global success rate for consent-related updates [\[1\]](https://capgo.app/).
+Tools like CodePushGo support this approach, achieving an impressive 82% global success rate for consent-related updates [\[1\]](https://capgo.app/).
 As Rodrigo Mantica puts it:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)

 Here’s a snapshot of the key metrics and strategies: